 The online tool is private.
 It doesn’t keep a record of your data.
 It’s available only to you for downloading or printing.
 After that, it’s up to you whether you want to share the information with family members or provide it to your healthcare team.

 The tool is available in English, Italian, Portuguese, and Spanish.
 Give the gift of health this holiday season.
-Share your family health history.
+Share it with your family.

 Knowing your family health history can help save your life and those, you love.